Partner | Black Belt | Instructor

 A coworker who trained had a hunch that I would enjoy BJJ.
-One day, totally unprompted, he asked if I’d like to it out.
+One day, totally unprompted, he asked if I’d like to try it out.
 I went with him to Performance Jiu-Jitsu in Fair Lawn, New Jersey, where I took my first class and signed up on the spot.
 I never looked back.

 What encourages you the most about your practice?

-Observing the constant growth in myself, my peers, and my students.
+Observing the constant growth in myself, my peers, and the students.
 The path to a BJJ black belt is a hard one.
 For most of us, it’s among the most difficult journeys we will ever take.
 If you commit to that journey and walk every step of it with intention, growth becomes a byproduct of the process.